 - If you haven’t already prune your roses

 We’re a month away from spring which means it’s time to tidy up, prep your garden beds and if you’re planting potatoes, start to chit them now.

-When it comes to planting, it’s now time to get your strawberries, potatoes and brassicas in, such as broccoli, cabbage and cauliflower.
+When it comes to planting, it’s now time to get your strawberries, potatoes, beetroot and onions.

 If you’re planning on planting potatoes this year, you’ll need to ’chit’ them beforehand, to give them the best possible start.
 Chitting your potatoes means allowing them to sprout.
 We recommend letting the sprouts grow to around 10-15cm prior to planting - which roughly takes four weeks.
 For more information on how to plant your potatoes check out our video (link).

 Strawberries are a kiwi summer favourite - get them in now so that they’ll be ready for Christmas.
 For the best results dig some Tui strawberry food into your soil prior to planting, then mound the soil up in your garden bed, as this encourages air circulation as well as good drainage.
 Plant your seedlings along the moulds to encourage your strawberries to hangover, and to prevent the fruit from rotting.
 Water regularly and apply a good dose of Tui strawberry food every couple of weeks.
 If you’re planting enough strawberries to feed the family, we recommend planting four to five plants per person.
 Our mega bundles are a great option for large planting.